-The book is one I have since studied closely, and I look forward to reading it again.
+The book is one I have since studied carefully, and I look forward to rereading it.

 In the book, Dennett introduces four grades of competence.
 They describe four progressively competent intelligences, that learn through successive applications of trial and error learning.

 The four competences are not the central idea of the book.
 I introduce them here as I have found them invaluable for my understanding computational control algorithms.